jurplel/install-qt-action/README.md

 Defaults to the current platform it is being run on.

-On `windows` the jom compiler will also be installed automatically to the Qt bin folder.
+On `windows` the jom compiler will be installed automatically to the Qt bin folder.

 ### `target`
 This is the target platform that you will be building for.
 You will want to set this if you are building for iOS or Android.